eli-pavlov/vagrant-kubernetes-EZ/README.md

 $~~$

-This is not a PRODUCTION SETUP, it's aim is to simulate a full scale multi-node cluster at home for development and studies.
+This is not a PRODUCTION SETUP, it's aim is to simulate a full scale single machine/multi-node cluster for development and studies.
 $~$